DrewNaylor/Retiled/README.md

 - `qt6-declarative` (previously `qt6-quickcontrols2`): Provides Qt6 QtQuick controls that are used in each component
 - `qt6-wayland`: Allows Qt6 apps like the ones included in Retiled to run under Wayland
 - `pyyaml` (`PyYAML` via pip, which is where I got it from and it's just in the repo, so you shouldn't have to worry about it unless you don't have the compiled library for it; Arch Linux ARM wasn't the latest anyway last I checked, but maybe I can put the latest one in my own repo if that's easy enough): Helps read yaml files, which are used for configuration.
 You probably won't have to install this yourself, as I just copied the library's files into my repo.
 The only case where you'll need to install it manually is if my repo doesn't have the proper compiled library for one of the files.
 In that case, please let me know.
 I don't feel comfortable just adding binaries from random people to my repo, so a way for me to acquire that binary will be necessary to specify.
+- `qt6-svg`: You'll need to install this if using Xfce or another non-Qt environment.
+Without it, SVG images won't show up anywhere.
 - `libopengl0`: Required if you want to run stuff on something like Linux Mint Cinnamon; not sure if this is installed by default on other distros, or if it's something that GTK ones lack; also not sure of the package name on non-Ubuntu distros

 ## License stuff